 In an effort to provide a safe school environment for students and staff, severe student misconduct offenses will result in an immediate referral to the Student Services office for suspension.
 Students determined to be in violation of the educational code will be suspended from 1-5 days, placed on non-privilege, and assigned Thursday or Saturday School for each suspension.
+During a suspension, the student is to remain under adult supervision and may not be on around any school campus or activity.
 For a list of California Educational Code Violations that will result in suspension and/or consideration for expulsion, see CUSD: Student and Parent Rights and Responsibilities for policies and regulations regarding discipline.